raphc43/raphc43/README.md

 ## About My Work

 Most of my professional work is completed through **client engagements on Upwork**, and **many of these projects are protected by NDA**.
-That’s why this GitHub doesn’t reflect my full project history — but you’ll find **sample projects, open-source snippets, and backend prototypes** that represent the same level of quality and engineering rigor.
+Hence, GitHub does not reflect my full project history — but you’ll find **sample projects, open-source snippets, and backend prototypes** that represent the same level of quality and engineering rigor.

 👉 You can view verified results and client history here:
 🔗 [**My Upwork Profile**](https://www.upwork.com/fl/raphaelqureshi?mp_source=share)